RubixDev/EnchantedShulkers/README.md

 ### Vacuum

 The Vacuum enchantment doesn't generate by default making it unobtainable in survival.
-To change that, set the `generateVacuum` option to `true` (and optionally disable Siphon by setting `generateSiphon` to `false`).
+To change that, [set the `generateVacuum` option to `true`](#server) (and optionally disable Siphon by setting `generateSiphon` to `false`).
 Its behavior is very similar to that of the Siphon enchantment, with the key difference that it doesn't require the same item to already be present in the enchanted container.
 This means a container enchanted with Vacuum will take all items you pick up as long as it has space to do so.

+### Void

+Same as [the Vacuum enchantment](#vacuum), the Void enchantment also doesn't generate by default.
+To make it obtainable in survival mode, [enable the `generateVoid` option](#server).
+When pick up items of the same type as a container with the Void enchantment contains, the picked up items will be deleted.
+The enchanted container does not require space to put the deleted items, and unlike Siphon, the stacks in the enchanted container can be full.

 ## A note on Resource Packs